ShrutiBhambhani/azsdk-docs/03-Security-In-CICD/Readme.md

 	Refer to this [article](https://www.tutorialspoint.com/jenkins/jenkins_setup_build_jobs.htm) to create sample build job

-- #### Step-3: Add the AzSDK-SVT build step to the pipeline.
+- #### Step-3: Add the AzSK-SVT build step to the pipeline.

-	 Click on  "Add build step" and select "AzSDK Security Verification Tests".
+	 Click on  "Add build step" and select "AzSK Security Verification Tests".

 	![03_Add_Build_Steps](../Images/03_Add_Build_Steps.PNG)

 - #### Step-4: Specify the input parameters for the SVT step.
 	Step displays some configuration inputs that are required for the task to run.
 Specify SPN credentials id as configured in Step-1.
-Remaining inputs are none other than the familiar options we have been specifying while running the AzSDK SVTs manually.
+Remaining inputs are none other than the familiar options we have been specifying while running the AzSK SVTs manually.
 When the pipeline executes, SVTs will scan the specified set of resources.

 	![03_Input_Parameter](../Images/03_Input_Parameter.PNG)
 - #### Step-5: (Optional) Setup connectivity from CICD to OMS.